mrksbrg/sirensweden.github.io/README.md

 # sirensweden.github.io

-[Web pages](https://sirensweden.github.io/) of SiREN - Swedish Requirements Engineering reserach Network.
+[Web pages](https://sirensweden.github.io/) of SiREN - the Swedish Requirements Engineering Network for academic Software Engineering scholars in Sweden with a deep interest in requirements Requirements Engineering (RE) research and practice.

 ## How to build